Atlantis-Software/offshore-docs/introduction/getting-started.md

 # Getting started with Offshore

-To get started with Waterline, we need main two ingredients -  adapters and models.
+To get started with Offshore, we need main two ingredients -  adapters and models.

-The simplest adapter to use is the `offshore-memory` adapter so let's install it and Waterline in an empty directory.
+The simplest adapter to use is the `offshore-memory` adapter so let's install it and Offshore in an empty directory.

 ```sh
 $ npm install offshore offshore-memory